 The next picture is a south view, towards the Elah junction.

-A Panoramic view, as seen from the observation point on Tell Azekah, are shown in the following picture.
+A Panoramic view, as seen from the observation point on Tell Azekah, is shown in the following picture.
 If you press on it, a panoramic viewer will pop up.
 Using this flash-based panoramic viewer, you can move around and zoom in and out, and view the site in the amazing full screen mode (like you are really there).
 Hotspots are indicated on the view, indicating the major points of interest.

 To open the viewer, simply click on the photo below.
 Note that it may take minutes to upload, but then its worth the waiting time.

 On the south-east side of the summit is a raised area, the remains of a ancient fortress.
 Dr. Bliss, the excavator of the site in 1898-1899, described the fortress in his quarterly statement to the PEF meeting (Quarterly report #32, January 1899, p 289 ) :

 "On the raised portion we have found a large fortress, of irregular shape, measuring 220 feet on the west side, and about 120 feet on the north.
 The walls are about 6 feet thick, built without mortar.
 At the angles are four towers, with two extra towers on the northern and western sides, all proved to have been of later construction than the main walls.
 This building stands upon the rock to a height varying from 16 feet to about 20 feet; the top of its ruined walls crops out in places from the present surface of the soil.
 About half the area included has been examined down to the rock.

 The debris thus exhumed has proved to consist of two strata : one a pre-Israelite stratum, in which the foundations of the fortress were sunk ; and the other a Jewish stratum, slightly disturbed in Roman times.
 The fortress thus may possibly be the work of King Rehoboam, who built so many cities for defence."

 A view of the raised area is seen here from the north side.